MathOnco/Mistic/Readme.md

    where the 2nd term is the _process id_.
 Here this is '12519'.
   * Use this _process id_ to kill the process: ```kill -9 12519```

+* Examples:
   * For instructions on how to run Mistic on the t-CyCIF data, please check: https://mistic-rtd.readthedocs.io/en/latest/vignette_example_tcycif.html

   * For instructions on how to run Mistic on the toy data from our NSCLC Vectra FoVs, please check:https://mistic-rtd.readthedocs.io/en/latest/vignette_example_vectra.html

 ## Additional information